 A Phase 3, INterVentional, Double-Blind, Placebo-Controlled Study to Assess the Safety and Efficacy of DCC-2618 In Patients With AdvanCed Gastrointestinal Stromal TUmorS Who Have Received Treatment With Prior Anticancer Therapies

-This is a 2-arm, randomized, placebo-controlled, double-blind, international, multicenter study comparing the efficacy of DCC-2618 to placebo in patients who have received treatment with prior anticancer therapies.
+This is a 2-arm, randomized, placebo-controlled, double-blind, international, multicenter study comparing the efficacy of ripretinib (DCC-2618) to placebo in patients who have received treatment with prior anticancer therapies.
 Prior anticancer therapies must include imatinib, sunitinib, and regorafenib (3 prior therapies).
-Approximately 120 patients will be randomized in a 2:1 ratio to DCC-2618 150 mg QD or placebo
+Approximately 120 patients were randomized in a 2:1 ratio to ripretinib 150 mg QD or placebo

 18 Years and up